UBC-MDS/DSCI_522_Group_302/README.md

 ## Final Report

-The final report can be found [here](https://github.com/UBC-MDS/DSCI_522_Group_302/blob/master/doc/final_report.html).
+The final report can be found [here](https://github.com/UBC-MDS/DSCI_522_Group_302/blob/master/doc/final_report.html), and can be viewed [here](http://htmlpreview.github.io/?https://github.com/UBC-MDS/DSCI_522_Group_302/blob/master/doc/final_report.html).

 ## Usage

 There are two ways to replicate the analysis on your local machine.
+Either method will take 15-20 minutes to fully execute.

 ### Method 1: Using Docker